 Oxford Homeless Pathways

-The invitation to tender clearly outlined what they wanted – outsourced trust fundraising to include the research, preparation and submission of trust applications to the value of £100,000, over a three-month period.
+Money Tree Fundraising was invited to tender and successfully bid for outsourced trust fundraising to include the research, preparation and submission of trust applications to the value of £100,000, over a three-month period.

 Initially, we spent time with OxHoP to get know the projects they run, and to understand what was funded and what needed funding.
 There were some issues in that some projects were partially funded so we had to look creatively at how to plug gaps.
 Following this, we set about delivering.